sciencefidelity/experiments/random-color/README.md

 It would be cool if this generated a colour scheme with a several colours that complement each other.
 Maybe a little like the Coolors app.

-- Choose athe number of colours generated.
+- Choose the number of colours generated.
+- Display selection of colours in grid.
 - Animate it.
 - Have complementary colours.
+- Option to copy the colour code.
+- choose format of the displayed colour code.
+- Bring up colour picker to refine the colour.